UME IS AVAILABLE in 50ML, 30ML, and 8ML decants.

 ~ Matsuo Bashō (1644-1694)

 A full moon illuminates delicate plum blossoms against a blanket of snow.
-Sweet scent whispers of hope and joy on a breeze from sent from Spring.
-Rich ripe plum and sweet nectar are lightened and made velvety diffuse by the cool moss of the gardens, censors of soft incense cedar and tea on the flower viewing party’s veranda.
+Sweet scent whispers of hope and joy on a breeze floating by from Spring soon to come.
+Rich ripe plum and sweet nectar are lightened and made velvety diffuse by the cool moss of the gardens, censors of soft incense cedar, and tea on the flower viewing party’s veranda.

 EUPHORIUM BROOKLYN HISTORICAL BACKGROUND